-- Member contribution rates are 10.88% of salary up to the YMPE and 14.99% of salary above the YMPE.
-Effective July 1, 2024, these rates change to 10.99% of salary up to the YMPE and 15.05% of salary above the YMPE. - Employer rates are 11.88% of salary up to the YMPE and 15.99% of salary above the YMPE.
-Effective July 1, 2024, these rates change to 11.99% of salary up to the YMPE and 16.05% of salary above the YMPE.
+- Member rates are 10.99% of salary up to the YMPE and 15.05% of salary above the YMPE. - Employer rates are 11.99% of salary up to the YMPE and 16.05% of salary above the YMPE.

 Staff at the UAPP Trustees' Office and professional staff at The University of Calgary Faculty Association (TUCFA), Athabasca University Faculty Association (AUFA), and the Association of Academic Staff at the University of Alberta (AASUA) are also members of the pension plan.
 Their contribution rates are the same as at the Universities of Alberta, Calgary, and Lethbridge except for AUFA which is the same as at Athabasca University.